 L. D. Lewis | Art Director, Web Master & Doer of Various Other Things

 LeKesha is a coffee enthusiast and writes mostly novel-length fantasy with a particular enthusiasm for villains (who also drink coffee).
 She is an ASL teacher in Florida, sensitivity reads for bipolar representation.
 Her essays “On Walking My Fault Lines”, “Incidents at the Intersection of Black Mental Health,” and “Things I Learned from Nina Simone” are featured on BlackGirlNerds.com.
 You can find her novelette CHESIRAH in the inaugural issue of FIYAH.
-Follow her on Tumblr and Twitter @Ellethevillain.
+Visit her website and follow her on Tumblr and Twitter @Ellethevillain.

 For technical issues regarding the website, email firstname.lastname@example.org.